jcraciun/Economicron/README.md

 # Economicron

-Here are three .ipynb files associated with my Wintwe 2022 DataBlog project.
+Here are three .ipynb files associated with my Winter 2022 DataBlog project.

  - `Data Prep` is my code for preparing the datasets for my team.
  - `EDA` is my exploratory data analysis file.